 You can reach this unique French emergency number via SMS or Fax.
 Who uses fax anymore?

-When a caller sends an SMS text to the emergency number 114 on a mobile phone, the call will get redirected to the national relay center at the University Hospital centre of Grenoble.
+When a caller sends an SMS text to the emergency 114 number on a mobile phone, the call will get redirected to the national relay center at the University Hospital Centre of Grenoble.

-Specially trained deaf and hearing professionals then process the message and contact the appropriate emergency services, police, SAMU, fire department or gendarme.
+Specially trained deaf and hearing professionals then process the message and contact the appropriate emergency services: police, SAMU, fire department or gendarme.

 How much does a medical emergency cost in France?

-Medical services in France and the EU are free to anyone who is part of the French healthcare system and to Europeans with a valid European Health Insurance Card (EHIC), so remember to take it with you when travelling.
+Medical services in France and the EU are free of charge to anyone who is part of the French healthcare system and to Europeans with a valid European Health Insurance Card (EHIC), so remember to take it with you when travelling.
 The EHIC card will simplify the paperwork and help you get refunded for any public health care expenses.

 For anyone not from the EU, you may be charged if you are transported by an ambulance or emergency vehicle.
 Fees vary, but they won’t be in the thousands.
 You’ll need to contact your travel insurance company to see what your health insurance will cover and how to get reimbursed.